Learn how to felt wool by hand with this basic wet felting tutorial

 * WOOL ROVING:

 If you are just learning how to make felt, please don’t spend a lot of money on fancy supplies.
 Keep in mind that you are still practicing.
-This wool roving is perfect if you are just learning how to felt.
+This inexpensive wool roving is perfect if you are just learning.

 I’m using a combination of hand dyed merino wool roving for the front and light fawn alpaca roving for the other side.